Vasu77df/mkosi-immutable-ubuntu-build/README.md

 More info on all the options can be found in the manpages here:
 - https://www.freedesktop.org/software/systemd/man/repart.d.html#
-### The mkosi.cache/ dir

-You would notice this is an empty dir but upon first build you will see this dir populate with the downloaded debian packages.

-If you run `sudo mkosi -f --incremental`  the tool will look at the directory to read and build the locally cached packages.

-## A glance at the build artifacts.
+## Another glance at the build artifacts.

 These are all the build artifacts